actris-cloudnet/dataportal-docs/api/data-upload.md

 - `filename`: Name of the file.
 - `checksum`: An MD5 sum of the file being sent.
 Used for identifying the file and verifying its integrity.
   Can be computed by using for instance the `md5sum` UNIX program.
+- `site`: Site identifier.
+Must be one of the ids listed in [https://cloudnet.fmi.fi/api/sites/](https://cloudnet.fmi.fi/api/sites/).
+If your username corresponds to site identifier, this field is optional.

 Example JSON for uploading a file named `201030_020000_P06_ZEN.LV1`: